Step by Step Guide

 Hold down the control key ("CTRL") and move the mouse wheel to zoom in or out - at the position of the mouse cursor.

-Press the button in the lower left corner to zoom out again:
+Press the button in the lower left corner to zoom out completely:

-In the "Histogram", drag an interval around zero with the right (!) mouse button.
+In the "Histogram", drag a blue interval around zero with the right (!) mouse button.
 Then, experiment a bit with the control elements for scaling that appear along the left and lower border.

 Additional view: Calendar